isabelcosta/TwitterCopyCat/README.md

 **Description:** My first android app while learning Android development concepts.
 Its funcionality is similar to Twitter.
 The user has a timeline with public tweets and can send 140 caracters tweets.

-**Current state:** Right now, the app doesn't work properly because its dependent on an obsolete API.
+**Current state:** Right now, the app doesn't work properly because its dependent on obsolete URL to get and publish tweets.

 **Basic Funcionalities:**